Solo Traveller Tips: 40 Tips For When You Travel Alone

-- Have a plan.
-I am not a detailed planner like I used to be but it’s vital to know where you’re going, know about local holidays and festivals that could shut down a city or make accommodations booked up.
-I won’t book my accommodations for the entirety of my stay in a destination but at least have the first night sorted.
+- Have a basic plan.
+I am not a detailed planner like I used to be but it’s vital as a solo traveller.
+It’s important to know where you’re going, know about local holidays and festivals that could shut down a city or book up accommodations.
+I won’t book my accommodations for the entirety of my stay in a destination but at least have the first few nights sorted.

-- When booking travel, try and plan your arrival during the day so you can get to your accommodation safely and easily.
+- When arranging travel, try and plan your arrival during the day so you can get to your accommodation safely and easily.

 - If it’s not possible to book a daytime arrival, research getting from the airport/train station to your accommodations.
 Is there a free shuttle?
 Does your accommodation provide pick up?
-Is there a subway/train system.
+Does the city have ride-hailing apps like Uber/Lyft/Cabify?
+Is there a subway/train system?
 Find out how much it costs to get to your hotel by taxi.
 Ask the hotel so that you don’t get ripped off by unscrupulous drivers.